Introduction

 Mortgage providers will allow you to borrow a loan amount of up to 75% of a buy to let property however an interest-only mortgage on a residential mortgage can be higher.

-The exact amount you will be eligible to borrow will depend on whether you’re buying a residential or a buy-to-let property alongside a number of other factors, the most prominent of which will be your monthly income.
+The exact amount you will be eligible to borrow will depend on whether you’re buying a residential or a buy-to-let property, as well as several other factors, the most prominent of which will be your monthly income.

 Mortgage Affordability Calculator

-Each lender has their own affordability calculator which they use to determine how much you can borrow for a mortgage.
-A mortgage broker like ourselves can have access to a tool that looks at every affordability calculator of 90+ mortgage lenders.
-For a more accurate figure, get in touch with our team and we will calculate the amount you may be able to borrow based on your personal circumstances.
+Each mortgage lender has its own calculator to determine how much you can borrow for a home loan.
+However, we have access to a tool that looks at the affordability calculations of over 90 different lenders.
+This lets us give you a more precise figure for your situation.
+To get an accurate estimate, reach out to our team, and we will help you calculate the amount you can borrow.

 You can compare the monthly cost of a capital repayment mortgage vs an interest-only mortgage using the mortgage repayment calculator below.